Unemployment security vocabulary

 Insurance condition

-The insurance condition refers to the membership condition, which means that in order to receive earnings-related daily allowance you must meet the working condition during your membership.
+The insurance condition refers to the membership condition, which means that in order to receive earnings-related daily allowance you must meet the 12-month employment condition during your membership.

 Entrepreneur

-A person working as an employee may be considered to be a full-time entrepreneur when determining their right to unemployment security.
-For example, if you work as a paid employee in a family company in which you have ownership you may be considered to be an entrepreneur from the perspective of unemployment security.
-For a more detailed definition on entrepreneurship, see the section on entrepreneurs.
+In the context of unemployment benefits, a person working as a salaried employee may be considered a full-time entrepreneur.
+For example, if you work as a salaried employee in a company in which you have an ownership stake, either alone or together with your family members, you may be considered an entrepreneur for unemployment benefits.
+For detailed definitions of entrepreneurship, see the section on entrepreneurship.